michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 ### Definition
 - n: a person who requests or seeks something such as assistance or employment or admission
 ### Family
+- applicant: applicants+
+- applicable: applicability, applicably, inapplicable
+- application: applications
+- applier: appliers
-applicant: applicants+;applicable: applicability, applicably, inapplicable;application: applications;applier: appliers;apply: applicable, applicant, application, applicative, applicatory, applied, applier, applies, applying, misapply;inapplicable: inapplicability, inapplicably;misapplication: misapplications;misapply: misapplication, misapplied, misapplies, misapplying
+- apply: applicable, applicant, application, applicative, applicatory, applied, applier, applies, applying, misapply
+- inapplicable: inapplicability, inapplicably
+- misapplication: misapplications
+- misapply: misapplication, misapplied, misapplies, misapplying
 ### Examples
 - Krebs’ office issues a permit after it gets approved by an applicant’s county sheriff.
 - The Swedish government says it tries to prioritize cases like Girmay's, where the applicant is about to turn 18.